 Tip 1: Identify and prioritise the keywords that your prospective customers use when looking for the products and services you offer.

 2. Optimise Page Titles & Meta Descriptions

 Once you have your keyword list then you will want to optimise your page title.
 Note that this is the behind the scenes HTML <title> element and not what is shown on the page.
 This is usually editable in your website control panel (CMS) or in your SEO plugin.

 What we are trying to do here is get our keywords into the title of the page in a natural way.
 We have to remember that page titles are what is shown in search results so we are aiming to clearly indicate what the page is about and entice a user to click on our listing.

 What I typically like to do is include the what, where, and who if possible.
-The keywords are the what, the location is the where along with your business name for branding purposes.
+The keywords are the what, the location is the where and we then include the who, your business name, for branding purposes.
 In an ideal world, you want the keyword at the beginning of the title to aid click-through and for potential ranking improvements.

 Plumber in Sutton Coldfield – Marcus’s Plumbing Service

 If we look at service pages we can extend upon this: